Western Digital My Book: Pro Edition II

 This edition was available with storage capacities of 500 GB, 640 GB, 1 TB, 1.5 TB, and 2 TB.

 Premium Edition II

 This edition is black and was available with storage capacities of 500 GB, 640 GB, 1 TB, 1.5 TB, and 2 TB.

 World Edition

-The World Edition My Books function as network-attached storage (NAS), by way of an Ethernet interface.
-They also feature an extra USB host port to allow an additional USB drive to be daisy chained.
-Data on first generation (Blue Rings) My Book World is accessed as CIFS/SMB shared folders.
-The second generation (White Lights) expands the access choices to include NFS, FTP, an iTunes server, and a Twonky media server.

-In addition, the World Edition uses WD Anywhere Access to gain remote access to the drive via the Internet.

 It has the same basic case design as the Premium Edition drives, including the capacity gauge, except the color of the World Edition is white.
 It has the same Morse code ventilation as the other editions.

 Network speed

 Although My Book Ethernet-capable disks come with a Gigabit Ethernet interface, the network speed is significantly slower.
 Especially for older "blue rings" models (200 MHz ARM CPU and 32 MiB RAM), where it varies between 3–6 MB/s, with an average of 4.5 MB/s.
 The newer "white lights" My Book World Edition 1 TB and 2 TB storage capacity models, WDH1NC and WDH2NC (oxnas810, 380 MHz ARM CPU and 128 MiB RAM), have drive speeds comparable to USB, at about 10 MB/s write and 25 MB/s read.

 The "white lights" WDH1NC is jumbo frames capable and can achieve ~36 MB/s reading and ~18 MB/s writing speed over Gigabit Ethernet.